 - The IDs used during the admission process

 - Non-QWERTY-calculator (without the cover)

 - Key to your test center locker

 - Eyeglasses (without the case)

 - Light sweater or jacket

-- Mechanical/Standard wooden pencil and associated eraser.

 Items prohibited in the testing room include but are not limited to cell phones, handheld computers/ personal digital assistants (PDAs) or other electronic devices, alpha programmable calculators, camera, scanning pens, fitness trackers, pagers, watches, wallets, purses, hats and other head coverings (unless they qualify as religious apparel), bags, coats, books, notes, food, and beverages.
 Thumbtacks, cardboard, meridian stereographic nets and tracing paper are not necessary and will not be allowed in the testing room.
 Violation of any of the above-mentioned prohibitions will result in immediate expulsion from the examination site and forfeiture of examination privileges (examination will not be scored) and fees.